 External initiatives support and networks

 The WISE campaign aims to increase the gender balance in the UK’s STEM workforce, pushing the presence of female employees to 30% by 2020.
 Their services are designed to build and sustain the pipeline of female talent in STEM from classroom to boardroom, boosting the talent pool to drive economic growth.
-People Like Me (ran by WISE) aims to support recruitment of girls into STEM subjects post-16.

 The Women's Engineering Society is a professional, not-for-profit network of women engineers, scientists and technologists offering inspiration, support and professional development.

 Forward Ladies work with business, creating innovative events and programmes designed to help women achieve their individual aspirations, which also helps companies to achieve much-needed diversity in leadership and the wider business community.

 Association for Black and Minority Ethnic Engineers

 AFBE-UK promotes higher achievements in education and engineering particularly among people from black and minority ethnicity (BME) backgrounds.
 With a mission is to increase the number of BME Engineers who succeed professionally and support young people to explore a career in engineering.